PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/README.md

 The module allows you to manage virtually all functions available in Proxmox directly from the WHMCS panel without going to the Proxmox panel.
 This greatly simplifies and facilitates customer account management, improves customer satisfaction and reduces the number of support requests.

-To work properly, the module requires a previously configured Proxmox server or Proxmox cluster (we have prepared [detailed instructions here](https://doc.puq.info/books/proxmoxkvm-whmcs-module/chapter/installation-and-configuration-guide)) and, apart from other requirements, also the available IP address range
+To work properly, the module requires a previously configured and working Proxmox server or Proxmox cluster (we have prepared [detailed instructions here](https://doc.puq.info/books/proxmoxkvm-whmcs-module/chapter/installation-and-configuration-guide)) and, apart from other requirements, also the available IP address range

-The module is intended for advanced users, because installation and correct configuration will require knowledge and experience in the field of server and network management and configuration.
+The module is intended for advanced users, because the installation and correct configuration requires knowledge and experience in the management and configuration of servers and the network.
+Although the instructions are detailed and allow the module to be installed by an intermediate user, we suggest that when installing the module, follow the order in the installation documentation.

+For technical reasons, the module will not support LVM-based storage(Due to the fact that they do not use in the cluster as a shared storage).

 We provide installation service in two variants: module installation and configuration and full implementation.
 Please [look here](https://panel.puqcloud.com/link.php?id=27) for details.
 You can [order service here](https://panel.puqcloud.com/index.php?rp=/store/whmcs-module-proxmox-kvm/whmcs-proxmox-kvm-installation-service).